Risk assessment for fusarium mycotoxins in wheat

 The mycotoxin risk assessment

-Mycotoxin rainfall risk tool
+Mycotoxin rainfall risk tool for cereals

 The following resources will help you assess and manage mycotoxin risk.
 They will also help you to obtain composite and representative samples for testing for DON and ZON (where required by the end-user).